joel1120/CreditCardDefault/README.md

 ## Project Overview
 The analysis consists of 2 Jupyter notebooks and a report explaining the overall workflow and methodology used:
-1. Exploratory Data Analysis
-2. Machine Learning Training Code
+1. Machine Learning Code
-3. Credit Card Default Classifier Prediction Lieklihood Report
+2. Credit Card Default Classifier Prediction Lieklihood Report

 Machine Learning Models Used:
 1.Logistic Regression